sxiii/linux-unified-packager/README.md

 6. That's all.
 The script is needed only once so you can remove it.
 `cd .. ; rm -rf ./linux-unified*`

+If the script returned some errors on step 5 and you don't know what to do with them, please post these errors in this [project issues](https://github.com/sxiii/linux-unified-packager/issues).

 ## But still who needs this?
 And how does it work?
 It creates short aliases (cli commands) that can be used as simple as: